 Often, when future medical care is an issue, we’ll rely on someone called a life care planner.
-A life care planner will look at the medical care that the doctors say is required and then tally up the costs of each individual element of care.
-An economist will then take that life care plan, adjust it for inflation and tell us how much it will cost either in settlement or in the amount of a verdict to pay for that life care plan, over the course of the injured person’s life.
+A life care planner will look at the medical care that the doctors say is required and then tally up the costs of each element of care.
+An economist will then take that life care plan, adjust it for inflation and tell us how much it will cost either in settlement or in the amount of a verdict to pay for that life care plan, throughout the injured person’s life.

 Your doctors as expert witnesses for your accident claim